 The ability to keep a New Year’s resolution resides in its practicality.
 How well does it fit into your current daily life?
 Can you make it a routine?

-When it comes to healthy eating, a good place to start is to review Canada’s Food Guide, where you can find information about daily servings needed to maintain a healthy balanced diet.
+When it comes to healthy eating, a good place to start is to review Canada’s Food Guide, where you can find information about daily servings and overall practical tips to help you maintain a healthy balanced diet.

 According to Canada’s Food Guide, Canadians should be eating 4 to 10 servings of vegetables and fruit a day, depending on age and gender.

-One easy way to eat more from this food group is to add fruit to your breakfast.
-Try these French Toast Kabobs popular with the kids, or make a Tropical Oatmeal Bowl and top with your favourite fruits like mango, pineapple, and strawberries.
+One easy way to eat more from this food group is to add vegetables and/or fruits to your meals.
+At breakfast try these French Toast Kabobs popular with the kids, or make a Tropical Oatmeal Bowl and top with your favourite fruits like mango, pineapple, and strawberries.
+For lunch try Microwave Leek and Mushroom Flan, Zesty Eggplant Frittata, or Pack and Go Salad.
+For snacks on the go, try Mean Green Cheesy Bites, Green Goddess Devilled Eggs with Prosciutto, or Egg Salad Sliders.
+And dinner, try a Freekeh Power Bowl with Dill Pesto or Mushroom and Barley Pilaf with a Poached Egg.

 Eggs are also one of the few foods considered to be a complete protein, as they contain all nine essential amino acids.
+“Essential” means that our body can’t build them from other components, which is why we need to include them in our diet.
 Amino acids are known as the "building blocks for the body" because they help form protein.

 For more nutritional information about eggs, visit the eggs.ca nutrition page.